 - Explore innovative ways of using information technology for scientific collaboration and information dissemination across geographic boundaries;

-- Train the next generation of scientific explorers through research opportunities, and encourage global public engagement through informal programs, and participatory public events.
+- Train and inspire the next generation of scientific explorers through research opportunities, and encourage global public engagement through informal programs, and participatory public events.

 SSERVI Science and Exploration Research